es0612/tabManager/README.md

 ## Installation

-Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) (You should replace this with your extension's direct link).
+Install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/kiidfjbakbjmjoppjjmmljpfbodfghfd?utm_source=item-share-cb) .

 ## For Developers